-(f) Notify the Department and each contracting health plan no later than five (5) business days after discovering that the organization has experienced any event that materially alters its financial situation or threatens its solvency.
+(f) Notify the Department and the external partyeach contracting health plan no later than five (5) business days after discovering that the organization has experienced any event that materially alters its financial situation or threatens its solvency.

-(g) Permit the Department to make any examination that it deems reasonable and necessary to implement Health and Safety Code section 1375.4, and provide to the Department, upon request, any books or records deemed relevant or useful to implementing this section for inspection and copying.
+(g) Permit the Department and the external party to make any examination that it deems reasonable and necessary to implement Health and Safety Code section 1375.4, and provide to the external partyDepartment, upon request, any books or records that the Department or the external party deems- deemed relevant or useful to implementing this section for inspection and copying.